prof3ssorSt3v3/mad9011/docs/modules/week9.1/README.md

 2. Suffix: Manually enter the format type you would like to export.
 3. Format: Select a present format type.
 4. Export options: Adjust any extra export settings.
-5. Add: Add an export or an aditional export with different settings.
+5. Add: Add an export or an additional export with different settings.
 6. Remove: Remove an export.
 7. Preview: See a preview of how your assets will look.